The Locker Key

 “Yeah, well they come and they go.
 Mostly they go.”

-Mick takes one last look around at the restaurant parking lot then they get in the car and take off up the two-lane highway.
+Mick took one last look around at the restaurant parking lot then they got in the car and took off up the two-lane highway.

-In a downtown sports bar, Tony Corelli sits at the bar, watching the end of a Blue Jays game.
-When the game ends, he pays his tab and leaves the bar.
+In a downtown sports pub, Tony Corelli sat at the bar, watching the end of a Blue Jays game.
+When the game ended, he paid his tab and left the bar.

-Outside, Tony sticks his key in the door of his car, when a limo pulls in beside it.
-The Duprees get out and quickly subdue him.
-They drag him into the back seat of the limo and lock him in.
+Outside, Corelli had just stuck his key in the door of his car, when a limo pulled in beside it.
+The Duprees jumped out and quickly subdued him.
+They dragged him into the back seat of the limo and locked him in.

-Titus Riley is sitting in the back seat with a glass of scotch in his hand.
-Corelli unruffles himself after they drop him in the facing seat.
-He is more angry than afraid.
+Titus Riley was sitting in the back seat with a glass of scotch in his hand.
+Corelli unruffled himself.
+He was more angry than afraid.

 “Who the fuck are you?”